dlr-eoc/git-dependencies/README.md

     This directive defaults to False and is optional.

     positional arguments:
       command     The command to execute.
-Available are init, help, refresh
+Available are status, init, help, refresh
+      subcommand  Command-specific subcommands

     optional arguments:
       -h, --help  show this help message and exit